M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 Next, create an [application rule](https://learn.microsoft.com/pt-br/azure/firewall/tutorial-firewall-deploy-portal#configure-an-application-rule) collection inside the fw-policy that contains a single Target FQDN rule by using the values in the following table.

-You can use an application rule to filter traffic based on an FQDN address such as server1.database.windows.net.
+I can use an application rule to filter traffic based on an FQDN address such as server1.database.windows.net.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/8723e621-35b4-4f49-aabc-e2d36fc47d22)